beckerwilliams/moduli_generator/docs/readme.md

 ## Features

-- Generate SSH moduli files with configurable parameters
+- Runs to completion to produce sufficient moduli, twenty (20) moduli/key-length, for a complete /etc/ssh/moduli, across key lengths `3072`, `4096`, `6144`, `7680`, `8192`
-- Database integration using MariaDB for moduli storage
+- Database integration with MariaDB for moduli storage
 - Command-line interface for easy usage
 - Performance optimization and testing capabilities
 - Comprehensive configuration management